holarissun/Prompt-OIRL/README.md

 ## 🔥 News
-- (2024.2) Code with GPT3.5 and TigerBot has been released.
+- (2024.2) (Internal Code-Reviewing) Code with GPT3.5 and TigerBot to be released.
 - (2024.1) Prompt-OIRL has been accepted by ICLR'2024.
 We look forward to talking with you in Vienna!
 - (2024.12) Prompt-OIRL has been presented at the NeurIPS conference.
 Thanks for all the invaluable feedback!
 - (2023.10) Code with LLaMA2 has been released.